What Is Cybersecurity Framework: Why You Need It

 Is a Framework the Same as Compliance?

-A framework, like the one from NIST, is a collection of best practices you choose to follow to get your security program in shape and manage risk effectively.
-It provides guidance on how to build strong security.
-Compliance, on the other hand, is about following mandatory rules set by an external authority, like HIPAA for healthcare data or GDPR for customer privacy.
-You don't have a choice in the matter; these are legal or contractual obligations.
+A framework, such as the NIST Cybersecurity Framework, is a set of best practices you choose to adopt.
+It helps your organization organize its security program and manage risk.
+It offers a structured way to build a defense.
+Compliance involves following mandatory rules set by an outside authority.
+Examples include HIPAA for healthcare data or GDPR for customer privacy.
+These are legal or contractual obligations.
+You must follow them to avoid fines or legal action.

 How Often Should We Review Our Framework?